Academic Progress & Accountability

 As an accredited institution, EA is responsible to hold students accountable to a certain standard regarding their progress.
 Though we are very flexible and work with families in varying situations, extended periods of extremely low activity without sufficient documentation can result in a student being withdrawn from Enlightium Academy based on our truancy policy.

-To prevent students from being withdrawn while they are still attending our school, the Progress Department sends weekly email notices to the family with warnings if a student is at risk of being withdrawn.
-In addition to these notices, EA counselors reach out to the family by phone after two and three weeks of truant behavior.
+To prevent students from being withdrawn while they are still attending our school, the Progress Department sends weekly e-mail notices to the family with warnings, if a student is at risk of being withdrawn.
+In addition to these notices, EA counselors reach out to the family by phone after multiple weeks of truant behavior.
 After numerous attempts to get in contact with the family, if the family does not communicate with EA and the student continues to show truant behavior, the student is withdrawn from EA.

 Available Resources for Parents